-The IDT multiport memory portfolio includes more than 150 types of asynchronous and synchronous dual-ports, four-ports and bank-switchable dual-ports.
+The Renesas multiport memory portfolio includes more than 150 types of asynchronous and synchronous dual-ports, four-ports and bank-switchable dual-ports.
 These multiport memory devices are ideal for switches, routers, hubs, industrial equipment, fibre channel line cards and RAID controllers.

-IDT multiport memory products are used in avionics, communications, consumer, industrial, medical imaging, and military applications worldwide.
+Renesas multiport memory products are used in avionics, communications, consumer, industrial, medical imaging, and military applications worldwide.

 Multi-port memories are commonly used as components in VLSI systems, such as register files in microprocessors, storage for media or network applications.
 The content of a multiport memory can be accessed through different ports simultaneously.
 This feature is especially valuable for high-speed processors, media processors, and communication processors.
 Likewise, multiport memory requires more testing effort since all ports have to be verified.